 “I am starting to think of chatbots as your newest HR team member, one that allows employees to easily retrieve answers to frequently asked questions.”

-Meister works at the cutting edge of HR tech, and she maintains a vision of the direction that human resources is headed in.
+Meister works at the cutting edge of HR tech and is a major HR thought leader in the space.
+She maintains a vision of the direction that human resources is headed in.
 She promotes artificial intelligence as the source of solutions that make management more responsive to employee needs.
 When workers perceive the HR department as being their ally, performance will improve throughout the organization.
-Meister points out that some 75 percent of workplaces will use chatbots for some part of their HR solutions by 2020, and she notes that this technology will help HR leaders to create an employee experience "that mirrors their best customer service experience."
+Meister points out that some 75 percent of workplaces will use chatbots for some part of their HR solutions by 2020, and she notes that this technology will help HR leaders to create an employee experience “that mirrors their best customer service experience.”